Angeline Gonzalez

 What values are most important to you in your work and personal life?

-Discipline is really important for me.
-Persistence.
-And grace - having a little bit of grace.
+Discipline, persistence and grace.
 I remember when I was living by myself and I wanted to do 25,000 things at the same time.
-I'm very strong in my faith - I'm a very strong God-believer, and part of my social media content that I do personally is that I like to motivate the youth and anybody that's willing to listen about the things of God, but not only about the things of God, but also about preparation.
-I like teaching people what no one taught me.
-I like helping people in areas where no one helped me, or even if someone helped me, I want to help them.
-I'm really big on mentorship, so I'm hoping to shift my content into mentorship for people entering into their careers, because you never know what someone's going through, you never know if they've got the education, if they've got the guidance, if they have someone in their corner helping them out.
-So if you're able to provide some guidance to someone that's going to help them in their life or in their current situation, why not provide that?
+But you need to sometimes remind yourself to pause and give yourself grace.
 Today you might feel like you're able to give 100%, but tomorrow you only may be able to give 50%.
 Give yourself a little bit of grace.
-The fact that you're still able to move forward, the fact that you're able to still do even a little, you're moving forward, you're doing something.
-Especially here in the United States, we're always going quickly, we're always going fast, we're always going at 100 miles per hour, we forget to give ourselves a little bit of grace.
-We forget to congratulate ourselves, we forget to tell ourselves, like hey, you're doing what you gotta do, you're doing great, good on you, relax, breathe, you're doing good.
-I'm a strong believer that if you don't take care of yourself, no one's gonna take care of you.
-I don't care if you got the best husband in the world, the best kids in the world - you need to take care of yourself.
+The fact that you're still able to move forward, the fact that you're able to still do even a little at a time shows that you're moving forward, you're making progress.
+In the United States, we're always moving quickly, we're always doing everything so fast, and we forget to give ourselves a little bit of grace.
+We forget to congratulate ourselves, we forget to tell ourselves you're doing what you have to do, you're doing great, relax, breathe, you're doing good.
+I'm a strong believer that if you don't take care of yourself, no one's is going to take care of you.
+I don't care if you have the best husband in the world, the best kids in the world - you need to take care of yourself.
 You need to pour into yourself.
 You need to make sure that you're good, so you can make sure that the people that you love and the things around you are well taken care of.